 Segmenting keywords into each bucket is easy enough.
 Odds are, you’ll likely focus on the second two categories (informational and transactional).

 Now, it’s important to understand where in the sales funnel each of these types of keywords aligns with.
-Here’s what a typical marketing funnel looks like:
+Here’s another look at what a typical marketing funnel looks like:

-So, How Do I Know Exactly What People Are Looking For?
+How Can You Tell Exactly What People Are Looking For?

 Once you have a keyword selected, it’s time to figure out exactly what people want when they search that specific term.